sortalost/mxal/README.md

 # mxal
-basic email client for cock.li since their web interface doest work due to a roundcube vulnerability.
+basic email client for cock.li since their web interface doesnt work due to a roundcube vulnerability.